nrfconnect/sdk-nrf/samples/bluetooth/peripheral_uart/README.rst

 1. Connect the board to the computer using a USB cable.
 The board is assigned a COM port (Windows) or ttyACM device (Linux), which is visible in the Device Manager.
 #. |connect_terminal|
 #.
+Optionally, connect the RTT console to display debug messages.
+See :ref:`peripheral_uart_debug`.
+#.
 Reset the board.
 #.
 Observe that LED 1 is blinking and that the device is advertising with the device name that is configured in :option:`CONFIG_BT_DEVICE_NAME`.
 #.
 Observe that the text "Starting Nordic UART service example" is printed on the COM listener running on the computer.
 #.
 Connect to the device using nRF Connect for Mobile.
    Observe that LED 2 is on.
 #.
 Optionally, pair/bond with the device with MITM protection.
+This requires :ref:`RTT connection <testing_rtt_connect>`.
    To confirm pairing/bonding, press Button 1 on the device and accept the passkey value on the smartphone.
 #.
 In the app, observe that the services are shown in the connected device.
 #.
 Select the UART RX characteristic value in nRF Connect.